Raxephion/AuraGen-AuraFlow-WebUI/README.md

   - Close Chrome tabs full of cat videos

 - **Stuck downloading?**
   - Check your internet connection.
 Maybe even say something nice to it.
+Sacrifice a goat?
+Nah, just kidding, but check that connection

 - **Gradio crashing or tooltip errors?**
   - You’re probably on an older/newer version.
-We stripped tooltips for max compatibility.
+I stripped tooltips for max compatibility.
+I may bring them back once I've recovered from this

 - **Protobuf errors?**
   - Make sure you ran `install.bat` in a clean environment.
 Reinstall dependencies if needed.